When do classes run?

 For Juniors and Cadets: 1yrs membership + children's uniform & belt for £35 +delivery.

 Keeping your children safe is of utmost importance, especially in a martial arts environment.
-Instructor Tamsin is fully DBS-checked and trained in Emergency First Aid for sports injuries.
+Instructor Tamsin is fully DBS-checked and trained in Emergency First Aid for sports injuries, and holds additional certificates in safe-guarding, such as the NSPCC's "Time To Listen".

 All activities are carefully designed to cater to children's abilities at their particular age and focus on improving their gross motor skills and coordination, and the added benefits from learning taekwondo, such as self-control and increased confidence, prepare them well for life.